The Hoover Company: Development

 In 1932, Hoover introduced a new optional headlamp called the Hoover Hedlite on Models 425, 750 and 900.
 By March 1932, it had become standard equipment on Models 750 and 900, and a $5 extra-cost option on Model 425.
 The Hoover Hedlite illuminated the floor ahead of the cleaner, useful for dimly-lit rooms and corridors, and under furniture.
 Several new slogans mentioned the light, including 'It shows you the dirt you never knew you had!', and 'It lights where it's going...it's clean where it's gone!'.

 In 1936, Hoover introduced the top-of-the-line Model 150.
 It had a time to empty bag indicator; automatic height adjustment; a magnesium body, which made it weigh less than previous models; instant tool conversion; and a two-speed motor.
-One of the first Dreyfuss designs for Hoover, it was the symbol of the machine age; the beautiful Bakelite hood hid the entire motor from view and there were no protruding knobs or gadgets.
+One of the first Dreyfuss designs for Hoover, it was the symbol of the machine age; the Bakelite hood hid the entire motor from view and there were no protruding knobs or gadgets.
 It was the first Hoover cleaner that was not of the traditional "coffee can" style, which Hoover had been using since its earliest years.
 The cleaner sold from 1936 to 1939 and was priced at $80 ($ today).
 Two other lower-priced Hoovers sold along with the 150: the Model 25 (1937–38), which was the middle-of-the-line cleaner priced at $65 ($ today), and the Model 300 (1935–38), which became the bottom-of-the-line cleaner and sold at $49.75 ($).
 Due to the backdrop of the Great Depression, Hoover produced only 166,000 150s in its three-year production run.

 From 1941 to 1945, Hoover ceased all vacuum cleaner production and converted the North Canton, Ohio factory to support the war effort.
 When World War II ended in 1945, Hoover started producing cleaners again and unveiled the Model 27 for post-war America to enjoy.

 In 1950, Hoover introduced the Veriflex, which was the first rubberized suction hose in the industry.
 Other cleaners at the time were using cloth-braided hoses, which would deteriorate and lose suction over time.
 In 1954, Herbert W. Hoover Jr. took over the presidency of the company from his father.
 A nephew of the founder, H. Earl Hoover, also served as chairman and honorary director.